mbrat2005/sreLabsStructure/labs/orleans-sample-lab/labGuides/studentGuide.md

     az acr build --image $imageName --registry $registryName --platform $platform --file $filePath --resource-group $resourceGroup .
     ```
 1. In Cloud Shell, change directories to `labs/orleans-sample-lab/labResources/data/src`
-1. Run the updated script contents in your Cloud Shell console.
+1. Use copy/paste to run the updated script contents in your Cloud Shell console from the `src` directory.
 This will instruct Azure Container Registry to build a new container image with our custom application.

 ### Update Container App Image